lenhanpham/OpenMECP/README.md

 ## Important Note

 ### **The program is under active development.
 All supported features are being tested and improved.**
-### **The version 0.0.1 in Release is more robust to get convegence.
-If your systems are difficult, please use this version**

 **Status**: Beta testing phase